MalcolmWilliams/malcolmwilliams.github.io/_posts/2023-05-01-ta_overview.md

 As can be seen on other parts of this website, I enjoy tools.
 Hiking gear is no different.
 Additionally, when you spend so much time with your equipment you have a lot of time to think about how it performs, what deficiencies there are, and what improvements may be possible.
 As much as possible I tried to use equipment that I already had, even if it was heavier than what is available elsewhere.
 For the items I did opt to upgrade, I tried to make sure they were of high quality.

+FarOut - definitely worth the money, however in some ways I feel is a double edged sword.
+I didn't use it for approximately the first half, and that meant I had to rely on other data sources more.
+Google maps, talkign to people, etc. The suggestions in Far Out are certainly excellent, but I think guide the overall experience to be more "on the rails", and you really really end up being in the hiker bubble.

+Garmin vs SPOT

 ![gear image before]()
 ![gear image after]()